-9.5 Fishbox, Baitwell and Storage Compartment Drains Forward Fishbox
+9.5 Fishbox, Baitwell & Storage Compartment Drains Forward Fishbox

 The forward fishbox below the cockpit sole is drained overboard by a pump out system located in the forward bilge.
-It is accessed through an inspection plate inside the center console on the 243 Center Console and just forward of the console on the 223 Center Console.
+It is accessed through an inspection plate inside the center console.